Do you remember your childhood?

 Be mindful what you say in front of children it has profound and lasting effects.
 You do not want to leave deep and lasting imprints in your foundation cement causing the foundation to be uneven and weak to lay bricks on top of.
 That is what we do with our words and actions.
 Keep your opinions in the adult world, keep your worries to the adult world, keep yourself from encasing your children in your shell.
 They will grow to beyond your shores if your let them be.

-Its not just the words we say to them, its how we say it, they pick up more on your tone and body language than on words.
+Its not just the words we say to them, its how we say it, they pick up more on your tone and body language than on the actual words themselves.
 Our presence in their presence is one we need to constantly keep checks on.
 They pick up on everything that people do in there surroundings, even if you think that they are busy and not looking they will absorb it on a subconscious level.
 Being mindful of all conversations happening around them, even if it is not directed to them, is vital.
-Phone conversation with other people, radio, tv, news, billboards, our children are soaking up and learning from all that they see and hear.
+Phone conversation with other people, internet, t.v., radio, news, billboards, etc. our children are soaking up and learning from all that they see and hear.
 From how to act with family and friends to how to react on politicians.
 From what is “sexual” to what is uncool.
-What family, love, and relationships look like, to our dealing with road rage and littering.
-We are always the first and longest standing teachers for our children.
+What family, love, and relationships look like, to our dealings with road rage and littering.
+We are ALWAYS the first and longest standing teachers for our children.
 If you want your children to be a certain way, you first have to be that yourself first.
+We need to embody the messages we wish to impart to our children.

 These same things can still be taught to them, brought to them, when they are more awake in their teen years, but the childhood stage will never return.
 Once that time is past, it really is gone!
 No matter what you do, you can not unset that foundation.
 When we are at our darkest hours in our adult life, the light we need to get through is the light inside us that we kindled in our childhood, that happy place and memory is what keeps us strong and pulls us through.
 But if you rob them of that chance to kindle this anchoring light, what will keep them strong?
 What will bring them through, home and dry from the storm?